A Time to Choose

 make miracles happen in peoples’ real lives;

-a time to throw away patriarchal laws governing females’ bodies,
+to throw away patriarchal laws governing females’ bodies,

 and a time to gather women into administrative, judicial, and